-(14) At the end of each season, ERCOT shall determine the ORDC for the same season in the upcoming year, based on historic data using the ERCOT Board-approved methodology for implementing the ORDC.
+(15) At the end of each season, ERCOT shall determine the ORDC for the same season in the upcoming year, based on historic data using the ERCOT Board-approved methodology for implementing the ORDC.
 Annually, ERCOT shall verify that the ORDC is adequately representative of the loss of Load probability for varying levels of reserves.
 Twenty days after the end of the Season, ERCOT shall post the ORDC for the same season of the upcoming year on the ERCOT website.

-(15) ERCOT may override one or more of a Controllable Load Resource’s parameters in SCED if ERCOT determines that the Controllable Load Resource’s participation is having an adverse impact on the reliability of the ERCOT System.
+(16) ERCOT may override one or more of a CLR’s parameters in SCED if ERCOT determines that the CLR’s participation is having an adverse impact on the reliability of the ERCOT System.

-(16) The QSE representing an ESR, in order to charge the ESR, must submit RTM Energy Bids, and the ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
+(17) The QSE representing an ESR, in order to charge the ESR, must submit Energy Bid Curves, and the ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
 An ESR may telemeter a status of OUTL only if the ESR is in Outage status.